 So if our listeners are interested in hearing more about this kind of topic, I mean, they listen to our podcast, right?

-So they do have a chest.
+So they do have interest in some terrible people.

-But it covers a lot.
+So yeah, it covers a lot.

-Did you want to mention a couple of those now and we can link to them in the show notes for listeners?
+Did you want to mention a couple of those now that, and we can link to them in the show notes for listeners?

 Sure.